 Animating with Code

 The original sketch (fig. 1) was animated using the visual language Processing to form a temporal framework for Oliver to align his vocal treatments.
-Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
-Whilst listening to Oliver's audio I programmed a series of dynamic visual processes that followed the sounds morphological structure.
-By listening to the sound material I became acquainted with an experience of movement as a perceptual correspondence.
+Processing is a flexible software sketchbook and a language for learning code within the context of the visual arts.
+Whilst listening to the audio I programmed a series of dynamic visual processes that followed the sounds morphological structure.
+By listening carefully to the sound material I became acquainted with movement as a perceptual correspondence.
 According to Michel Chion, there are three modes of listening causal, semantic, and reduced (Chion, 1994. p.
 25).
 The modes refer to different constituents of meaning-creation in the process of listening.

 Firstly, the duration of the sound file was mapped to the resolution of the screen.
-The sound was embedded into a Processing sketch using the minim API sound library.
-Visual cues were plotted meticulously along the length of the audio file.
-The cues helped to identify the transition points of each visual process.
-As a temporal framework developed it provided a way to measure motion and align spatial position of each audio-visual entity.
-This process continued until finally reaching a state of equilibrium where all visual and audio elements interact harmoniously within a self-contained application.
+The sound file was embedded into a sketch using the minim API sound library.
+Visual cues were meticulously plotted to follow the duration of the sound file.
+The temporal framework provided a method to measure motion and align the spatial position of each visual entity.
+The process of coding continued until a state of equilibrium occurred between the visuals and audio elements.
+The piece exists as a self-contained application (fig. 2).

 Chion, Michel, Audiovision: Sound on Screen, New York, 1994.